-Bits Default Value Туре Description 8 0 R/W AVB Select : If the AVB Endpoint is present this is used to indicate that the filter to be selected is one of the three dedicated filters.
+Bits Default Value Туре Description 31 1 R/W Promiscuous Mode: If this bit is set to 1, the frame filter is set to operate in promiscuous mode.
+All frames are passed to the receiver client regardless of the destination address.
+30:9 N/A RO Reserved 8 0 R/W AVB Select : If the AVB Endpoint is present this is used to indicate that the filter to be selected is one of the three dedicated filters.
 7:4 N/A RO Reserved 3:0 0 R/W Filter Index: All frame filters are mapped to the same location with the filter index and AVB Select specifying which physical filter is to be accessed.
 When an AVB filter is being selected only indexes of 0-2 are allowed.

-Table 2-49: Frame Filter Enable (0x70C)
+Table 2-56: Frame Filter Enable (0x70C)